noslaver/neuron/README.md

 neuron's server receives `mind` samples uploaded by clients and publishes them.
 The exact publish method is configurable.
 By default, received samples are published to a RabbitMQ message bus.

+Note that large binary data is saved to local storage, and only its location is published.

 The server is available as both an API and a CLI.

 API usage: